TheShaqtus/FantasyFootballProj/README.md

 **Summary**

-This project will use an extensive list of Fantasy Football data online in CSV format.
-It will read the data from the file into either a Binary Search Tree, Red Black Tree, or Hash Table (not quite sure which we want to work with yet).
-The program will allow for a number of functions to analyze the data, such as pull the top entered number of results or bottom entered number of results by certain criterias.
-It will also allow for the data to be sorted in ascending/descending order depending on user preference.
+This project will use an extensive list of Fantasy Football data online in CSV format.  it will read the data from the file into a database controlled by a doubly linked list.
+The program will allow for a number of functions to analyze the data, much like SQL query functions.
+The functions included in the program are:
+* Build - this function will read the data file and build multiple doubly linked list, one for each position (QB, RB, WR, TE) and 1 for all players.
+The CSV file is sorted by Fantasy Points in descending order.
+* Sort - this function will allow the user to select a data type to sort by (Name, Team, Games Played, Position, Points, Points/Game) and select an order to sort by (Ascending/Descending).
+* Search - This function will allow the user to search a data type for a result and will print out that result.
+* Compare Players- Will allow the user to compare multiple players stats.
+* Compare Teams - Will pull all players of each team in the database and compare them.
+* Print - Will display the information in the database in it's currently sorted state.
+* Select - Will allow the user to input 2 indexes of the database and will display the data for the entries in those indexes.

 **How To Run**